Solve Your Wedding Day Worries with a No-Stress First Look

 First of all, I totally feel you!
 What’s the point of having all of your family come to a wedding if you can’t take a moment to spend time with them?
 Enter: the first look!

 Get all of the super-important photos out of the way first by doing a first look photoshoot before the ceremony even starts.
 That way, the cocktail hour and dinner are free for you to spend time with your family.
-And you’ll be able to totally relax because you’ll know all the major photos are out of the way!
+And you’ll be able to totally relax because you’ll know all the major photos are out of the way, especially helpful at Colorado venues where cocktail-hour views or outdoor spaces are just too good to miss.

 “It wasn’t always easy to make decisions for our wedding, but my husband and I immediately agreed that we both wanted to do a first look.
 We both wanted the intimacy and deep emotion of that moment to be shared without our guests watching. . .When he turned around, I knew his tears were authentic.
 We were blessed to have Jennifer there to capture our embrace in that unforgettable moment.” – Hailey and Ryan